Causal and stable first-order chiral hydrodynamics: Introduction

 The most widely used relativistic viscous hydrodynamic theories which can overcome the problems related to causality and stability originated in the pioneering works of M\"uller \cite{Muller:1967zza} and Israel and Stewart \cite{MIS-6,MIS-2}.
 In these so-called M\"uller-Israel-Stewart (MIS) theories, in contrast to first-order theories, new degrees of freedom in addition to the long-lived hydrodynamic modes are introduced, increasing the number of equations of motion needed to describe relativistic fluids.
 However, it is important to note that causality for MIS theories has only been derived in the linearized regime \cite{Hiscock_Lindblom_stability_1983,Olson:1989ey}, with the exception of some specific cases \cite{Floerchinger:2017cii,Bemfica:2019cop,Bemfica:2020xym} where nonlinear analyses were performed.

 Recently, it has been shown by Bemfica, Disconzi, Noronha and Kovtun (BDNK) \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp} that one can construct causal, stable, and locally well-posed \emph{first-order} theories.
 As in the theories of Eckart and Landau and Lifshitz, BDNK is formulated with temperature, chemical potential, and flow velocity as the sole hydrodynamic degrees of freedom.
 More precisely, BDNK identified classes of hydrodynamic frames (i.e. definitions for the temperature, chemical potential, and flow velocity) for which the equations of motion are causal and locally well-posed in the fully nonlinear regime and for which perturbations of the hydrodynamic fields around global equilibria in Minkowski spacetime are linearly stable.
+Derivations from kinetic theory can be found in \cite{Bemfica:2017wps,Bemfica:2019knx,Rocha:2022ind,Hoult:2021gnb}, see also \cite{Biswas:2022cla, Biswas:2022hiv}.
 In Ref.~\cite{Noronha:2021syv}, a generalized second-order theory that unifies MIS and BDNK was proposed and proven to be causal and stable in the linearized regime (under certain conditions).

+We note that the BDNK theory admits into the constitutive relations all symmetry-allowed terms proportional to first-order derivatives of the hydrodynamic fields.
+This includes time derivatives even in the local rest frame of the fluid, which are not present in the constitutive relations of standard first-order theories such as the one from Landau and Lifshitz \cite{LandauLifshitzFluids}.
+These additional time-derivative terms render the hydrodynamic equations of motion second-order with respect to time, even in the rest frame of the fluid, rather than first-order.
+This property leads to new gapped (i.e., nonhydrodynamic) modes that parametrize the behavior of the fluid in the ultraviolet regime.
+The BDNK formalism uses these nonhydrodynamic modes as ultraviolet regulators ensuring that the equations of motion are causal and stable even beyond the theory's infrared regime of applicability \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp}.